GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 of design still remain more art than science and require a profound knowledge of the practice of pattern application for any success.

+For example, it is a great skill to discern when you need to abstract some logic by factoring it into the base class and use the template method pattern for its customization, or when to assemble it into a dynamic pipeline of the chain of responsibility pattern.
+Knowledge of the design patterns structure greatly helps to apply propper design to your concrete situation.

 ### Domain-Driven Design

 The approach of [domain-driven design](https://en.wikipedia.org/wiki/Domain-driven_design) puts the value of domain